Credit Repair FAQs

 How Can I Hire An Attorney To Help Me Repair My Credit If I’m Broke?

 Many people do not want to speak to an attorney about their credit repair because they feel they cannot afford it.
 However, at Veitengruber Law, we offer you a free initial consultation.
 During this consultation, we can give you a preliminary idea of what can be done to repair your credit.
 We will be able to give you a good idea of the cost, and we will formulate a payment schedule that works for you.
 Additionally, we can help you find ways to improve your credit that will be much more productive and effective than if you try to handle it alone, saving you hundreds or thousands of dollars more than your attorney fee.

-Most people improvement in their credit rating within a year, however every case is unique, and the length of time may be shorter or longer for you depending on many factors, which you can discuss at your free consultation with Veitengruber Law.
+Most people improve in their credit rating within a year, however, every case is unique, and the length of time may be shorter or longer for you depending on many factors, which you can discuss at your free consultation with Veitengruber Law.

 There is no way to erase a bankruptcy from your credit record.
 Chapter 7 bankruptcy will stay on your credit report for 10 years from the date the bankruptcy is discharged.
 However, lenders tend to look at your financial decisions after the bankruptcy filing to make their decisions.
-So as long as you’re dedicated to repairing your credit after the bankruptcy you will be able to get back on your feet.
-Clients who work hard with the guidance of Veitengruber Law can earn a 700+ credit score less than two years post discharge.
+So, as long as you’re dedicated to repairing your credit after the bankruptcy you will be able to get back on your feet.
+Clients who work hard with the guidance of Veitengruber Law can earn a 700-plus credit score less than two years post-discharge.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.